Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 Paying for Long Term Care: What Are Your Options?

-There are generally three ways in which one can pay for the long-term care of a loved one:
+There are generally three ways in which to pay for the long-term care of a loved one:

-- Long Term Care Insurance – One popular option that most families fail to take advantage of is long-term care insurance that typically pays all or a portion of the daily rate for in-home and nursing home care of Alzheimer’s patients together with debilitating cognitive and/or health conditions.
+- Long Term Care Insurance – One popular option that most families fail (or are unable) to take advantage of is long-term care insurance that typically pays all or a portion of the daily rate for in-home and nursing home care of persons with debilitating cognitive and/or health conditions.
 The importance of acquiring long-term care insurance at an early age cannot be stressed enough.
-If you do not acquire insurance before being diagnosed with a debilitating illness, you will likely be out of luck, as the insurance carriers typically will not insure anyone who has already been diagnosed with a disease or pre-existing condition.
+If you do not acquire insurance before being diagnosed with a debilitating illness, you will likely be out of luck when applying in the future as the insurance carriers typically will not insure anyone who has already been diagnosed with a disease or pre-existing condition.
 Like car insurance, rates go up based on your risk/claim experience, meaning if you wait to apply until an older age, you will likely be facing higher rates.
-Additionally, an individual will pay higher premiums if too many people file claims, as what happens with car and homeowner’s insurance.

 - Private Payment – Often a more common option for most individuals is to pay for care out of their own personal income and savings.
-Unfortunately, this can ruin you financially by depleting funds you had stashed away for retirement, such as your IRA, 401(k) investment accounts, and even from your savings account.
+Unfortunately, this can ruin you financially by depleting funds intended for retirement, such as your IRA, 401(k) investment accounts, and even from your savings account.
 Many less-wealthy families falsely believe they must use up all their own funds to pay for long term care.
 Fortunately, this isn’t the case, as many individuals with limited finances have alternative options, like NJ Medicaid.
-Later on this page I’ll explain where we can help so read on.
+Later on this page I’ll explain how we can help you, so read on.

 What is the Difference Between Medicare vs. Medicaid?